• Home |

 Cost and Availability

-Because the 10mm Auto doesn’t have the same popularity it did in days gone by, there are fewer gun and ammo options available than there used to be.
+Because the 10mm Auto doesn’t have the same popularity that it did in days gone by, there are fewer gun and ammo options available than there used to be.
 However, the 10mm is regaining much of its former popularity.
 If it continues on this trend, we should see more pistol and ammo offerings from manufacturers in the near future.

-.44 Remington Magnum
+.44 Remington Magnum - Best for Bear Country

-The .44 Remington Magnum (also known as .44 Magnum or 10.9x33mmR) is definitely the most powerful cartridge on this list.
-The cartridge is almost synonymous with Dirty Harry’s double-action Smith & Wesson Model 29 revolver, which which is still known as “the most powerful handgun in the world” (even though it no longer is).
+The cartridge is synonymous with Dirty Harry's Smith & Wesson Model 29 revolver, which is still referred to as "the most powerful handgun in the world" (even though it no longer is, and arguably wasn’t even when Dirty Harry premiered).

 Recoil